 - Pre-heat oven to 400ºF.

-- In a large bowl add chicken and onion powder, coriander, paprika, crushed red pepper, salt and pepper.
+- In a large bowl add chicken, olive oil, onion powder, coriander, paprika, crushed red pepper, salt and pepper.
 Mix everything to combine well.

-- In a 8 to 10-inch cast iron skillet, heat oil over medium-high heat.
+- In an 8 to 10-inch skillet, heat oil over medium-high heat.

-- Add the chicken and sauté until they get brown, but they won’t be cooked through.
+- Add the chicken and sauté until golden brown, but they won’t be cooked through.
 Set aside.

 - Add onions and cook for about 3-5 minutes.
 Add garlic and cook for 30 seconds.
 Add diced tomatoes and stir everything well.